hstarmans/firestarter/README.md

 # Status
 Several systems were designed.
 A successful exposure is shown in this [video](https://youtu.be/dR09Tev0cPk).
-Current design will be tested in december 2024.
+Current design is tested and functional.